PowerSheetco/rss-reader-upwork/privacy-policy.md

 ## Spreadsheet and Google Account Information

-In order for spreadsheet to function we need the following permissions:
+In order for the spreadsheet to function we need the following permissions.

 * **See, edit, create, and delete all your Google Sheets spreadsheets** -- necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet